rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 ### Fire-and-forget producer

 This type of producer does not guarantee that the message is delivered to all bound queues.
 Instead, it sends the message and forgets about it.

+The following circumstances will cause a message to be lost however this producer will never know it because it does not expect confirmation that it was sent:
-If there were issues with the message, the message would be lost.
+- connection drops with the message in transit

----
+- the broker rejects the message (e.g. due to *ttl* or *max-length* policy)
+- the broker could not find a destination queue for it
+- the broker failed to accept the message due to an internal error

 We can find an example of this type of producer in the project [transient-consumer](transient-consumer).
 It is the `ScheduledTradeRequester` producer that we have used so far.